Arthur Godfrey: The firings continue

-The Teterboro Airport incident in January 1954 kept Godfrey's image negative in the media.
-At the same time, he ended his relationship with Chesterfield cigarettes.
-After his 1953 hospitalization broke his smoking habit, he had concluded that smoking was not beneficial and very likely harmful, a total reverse from his earlier commercials.
-His once-friendly rapport with the company began to fade as he spoke out on the air against smoking.
+After Godfrey was hospitalized in 1953, he quit his smoking habit after concluding that smoking was not beneficial and very likely harmful, a total reverse from his earlier commercials.
+His once-friendly rapport with the Liggett & Myers tobacco company ended as he spoke out on the air against smoking.
+The Teterboro Airport incident in January, 1954 further added to Godfrey's negative image in the media.

-Godfrey subsequently fired other producers, writers and cast members including Marion Marlowe, Lu Ann Simms, Haleloke and The Mariners.
-The integrated quartet (two members of the foursome were African-American) believed Godfrey had caved in to the continued criticism from CBS affiliates in the South over their continued presence on the show.
+Godfrey subsequently fired other producers, writers, and cast members including Marion Marlowe, Lu Ann Simms, Haleloke, and The Mariners.
+The integrated quartet (two members of the foursome were African-American) believed Godfrey had acceded to continued criticism from CBS affiliates in the South over the group's presence on the show.
 Pat Boone and Carmel Quinn joined the cast for a time.
-But any thoughts of curtailing the fired cast members' network-television exposure backfired somewhat when they continued to perform for Godfrey's substitute host, Robert Q. Lewis, who now had his own afternoon show on CBS.
+But any thoughts of Godfrey curtailing the fired cast members' network-television exposure backfired somewhat when they continued to perform for Godfrey's substitute host, Robert Q. Lewis, who at that point had his own afternoon show on CBS.

-Occasionally, Godfrey snapped at cast members on the air, including Tony Marvin.
+Occasionally, Godfrey snapped at cast members on the air, including announcer Tony Marvin.
 Other performers, most notably Pat Boone and, briefly, Patsy Cline, stepped in as "Little Godfreys".
 Cline, who had won top honors for her appearance on Talent Scouts, declined to become a regular, confining her appearances to a few guest spots.
 Eventually, Godfrey did away with any regular cast except Marvin, bringing in performers for a stipulated period of time and, if they did well with his audiences, bringing them back at various times.

 Godfrey's problems with the media and public feuds with newspaper columnists, such as Jack O'Brian and newspaperman turned CBS variety show host Ed Sullivan, were duly documented by the media, which began running critical exposé articles linking Godfrey to affairs with several female "Little Godfreys".
-Godfrey's anger at Sullivan stemmed from the variety show impresario's featuring fired "Little Godfreys" on his Sunday night program, including LaRosa.
+Godfrey's anger at Sullivan stemmed from the variety show impresario's featuring fired "Little Godfreys" on his popular Sunday night program, including La Rosa.
 Godfrey later dismissed long-time vocalist Frank Parker, an Italian-American known for his Irish tenor.
-Godfrey had been told Parker made jokes about him during a Las Vegas appearance.
+Godfrey had been told Parker made jokes about him during an appearance in Las Vegas.